"

 What’s Next?

 You now have powerful, practical skills for enhancing your communication nonverbally and visually.
-Keep applying these strategies consistently, clearly, and confidently, and you’ll see your professional impact and success clearly grow.
+Keep applying these strategies consistently, clearly, and confidently, and you’ll see your professional impact and success grow.